Share

 The CCB exam is an 80-question multiple-choice open-book test with a 3-hour time limit.
 You need at least 70% to pass.
 The exam fee is $60 and is administered by PSI - online or at PSI testing centers across Oregon.
 You can bring your NASCLA manual and notes.
 You must apply for your CCB license within 24 months of passing, or you will need to retake training and the exam.

-CCB processing time after a complete application is typically 2-4 weeks.
+CCB processing time after a complete application is about three weeks.
 Pre-license training and exam scheduling add additional time.
 Plan for 4-8 weeks total from starting training to receiving your license number.

 Every CCB license must have an RMI - the person who passed the CCB exam and is accountable for compliance.
 The RMI must be an owner, partner, officer, or employee.
 If the RMI leaves, a new qualified RMI must be designated within 90 days or the license becomes inactive.
 A person who served as RMI within the last 24 months can take on the role without retaking the exam.